awslabs/ecs-refarch-continuous-deployment/README.md

-Launching this AWS CloudFormation stack provisions a continuous deployment process that uses AWS CodePipeline to monitor a GitHub repository for new commits and AWS CodeBuild to create a new Docker container image and to push it into Amazon Elastic Container Registry (Amazon ECR)
+Launching this AWS CloudFormation stack provisions a continuous deployment process that uses AWS CodePipeline to monitor a GitHub repository for new commits and AWS CodeBuild to create a new Docker container image and to push it into Amazon Elastic Container Registry (Amazon ECR).

+When creating this stack, you can opt to deploy the service onto [AWS Fargate][fargate] or [Amazon EC2][ec2].
+AWS Fargate allows you to run containers without managing clusters or services.
+If you choose Amazon EC2, an Auto Scaling group of t2.micro instances will be created to host your service.

 [![](images/architecture.png)][architecture]